amberstar/State/README.md

 A Swift model framework for struct, enum, and protocol models stored as plist, json, or binary files.

-State provides a set of higly custom mogenerator code generation templates that allow models to be designed in Xcodes data modeler.
+State provides a set of higly custom mogenerator code generation templates that allow models to be designed in the Xcode data modeler.

 Code Generator Support for:
-- Struct
+- Struct models
-- Enum
-    Enum support for regular case, raw value and associated values included other models as assocaited values.
+- Enums (case, raw value and associated values types including other models as assocaited values.)
-- Protocol
+- Protocol models and protocol inheritance
-    Design abstract protocols in the modeler.
-Protocol inheritance Protocols as models. (one model can have a composed protocol)
-- Relationships
+- Relationships between models
-    Design one-to-one, or one-to-many relationships.
+    Design one-to-one, or one-to-many relationships between the types of models listed above.

-for more information see:  [Xcode Data Modeler / Code Generator Docs](https://github.com/amberstar/State/blob/abstract-store/Codegen.md)
+For more information see:  [Xcode Data Modeler / Code Generator Docs](https://github.com/amberstar/State/blob/abstract-store/Codegen.md)

 ##